Stack-Five/discord-bot-boilerplate/README.md

 You can use this to start your bot.
 This will deploy your commands, and listen for events.
 As long as your bot is installed on your server and your bot is running, you will receive events from your Discord server!
 You can also run dev mode without the CLI tool by running `yarn dev`.

 #### Create a slash command
+Slash commands let you define "actions" that users can interact with.
+An example of a slash command might be something like:
+1) A user types `/hello`
+2) The bot responds with `World!`

+In the CLI tool, the "Create a slash command" option will walk you through a series of steps to create your own.
+It will ask you to name your command, give it a description, and optionally, add some arguments such as a string, a user, a channel, a role, etc. Once you have followed the steps in the wizard, the CLI will generate a skeleton command in `src/slashCommands/[commandName].js`.
+You will then be able to modify this file to add the functionality you want!
+To learn more about what you can do in slash commands, check out the [common patterns](#common-patterns) section.

 #### Create an event handler
 Event handlers let you execute code when a specific event happens.
 For example, when a user sends a message, adds an emoji reaction, changes their name, etc. You can reference the [full list](#supported-event-handlers) below, and when you can expect them to trigger.

-The "Create an event handler" option will let you select from a list of supported events.
+In the CLI tool, the "Create an event handler" option will let you select from a list of supported events.
 You will be asked to give it a name, and a file will be automatically created with some boilerplate code inside of `src/events/[eventName]`.
 You can now modify this code to add the functionality that you want!
 For a full list of supported methods and data structures, you can reference the [events in the official Discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Client).

 ## Supported Event Handlers